 Stockholm’s underground metro is a real life art gallery.
 More than 90 of the 100 stations have been decorated with impressive paintings and installations.
 Unfortunately we did not have the time to explore all of them but we did spend a few hours riding up and down to photograph some of these amazing masterpieces.

 The T-Centralen station is painted with blue vines that climb the white cave, the Kungsträdgården metro station on the green line of the Stockholm T-Bana is decorated with reds and greens.

 The Rådhuset (Court House) station, on the blue line is painted is earthy hues.

-Fotografiska museum in the Södermalm district of Stockholm is one of world’s largest meeting points for contemporary photography.
+One of the cool places in Stockholm is the Fotografiska museum in the Södermalm district — it is one of world’s largest meeting points for contemporary photography.
 Once we ended our food tour at the museum we decided to spend the afternoon exploring the exhibitions which were on display.
 There was an exhibition dedicated to Brian Adams works, which were fantastic.
 If you didn’t know that Brian Adam is into photography here are some of his portraits.

 There was also a separate exhibition dedicated to the works of Greta Garbo the famous Swedish-born American actress of the 1920s.

 I hope that you find the Highlights of Stockholm post useful and it will inspire you to visit this fascinating capital of Sweden.
 Have you been to Stockholm?
 What did you see?
 If you are visiting Stockholm in winter check out this guide to winter in Stockholm.